epsilon537/boxlambda/docs/sw_comp_picolibc.md

 The Ibex Boot Vector is part of a vector table that also includes the interrupt vectors.
 For the purpose of low-latency interrupt handling, it's important to keep this vector table in IMEM, rather than (slow) flash memory.

-The software project that branches from IMEM to the flash boot code (i.e. containing just `vectors.S`) is located here:
+The software project that branches from IMEM to the flash boot code (i.e., containing just `vectors.S`) is located here:

 [https://github.com/epsilon537/boxlambda/tree/master/sw/projects/imem_to_flash_vector](https://github.com/epsilon537/boxlambda/tree/master/sw/projects/imem_to_flash_vector)